Lego Pharaoh's Quest

-Lego Pharaoh's Quest (stylized as LEGO Pharaoh's Quest) is a discontinued Lego theme that was first introduced in 2011.
+Lego Pharaoh's Quest is a discontinued Lego theme that was first introduced in 2011.
 It uses elements from the previous Lego Adventurers theme.
 The Lego Pharaoh's Quest theme was discontinued by the end of 2012.

 Overview

 The product line focuses on an archaeologist Professor Archibald Hale who is on the trail of Amset-Ra, a long lost Pharaoh, and his six mysterious treasures.

 Characters

 Minifigures for the Pharaoh's Quest are broken up into two groups, humans, who serve as the heroes, and the creatures who serve the Pharaoh.
 There are also six treasures that referenced as being the items that the humans seek to stop the Pharaoh from gaining the power to take over the world.